 Dosage Form: capsule

-To reduce the development of drug-resistant bacteria and maintain the effectiveness of Doxycycline Hyclate capsules, USP and other antibacterial drugs, Doxycycline Hyclate capsules, USP should be used only to treat or prevent infections that are proven or strongly suspected to be caused by bacteria.
+To reduce the development of drug-resistant bacteria and maintain the effectiveness of Doxycycline Hyclate and other antibacterial drugs Doxycycline Hyclate capsules should be used only to treat or prevent infections that are proven or strongly suspected to be caused by bacteria.

 Doxycycline Hyclate Description

-Doxycycline Hyclate, USP is an antibacterial drug synthetically derived from oxytetracycline.
-The structural formula of doxycycline monohydrate is
+Doxycycline Hyclate, USP is an antibacterial drug synthetically derived from oxytetracycline, and is available as Doxycycline Hyclate capsules, USP for oral administration.

 Doxycycline has a high degree of lipoid solubility and a low affinity for calcium binding.
 It is highly stable in normal human serum.
 Doxycycline will not degrade into an epianhydro form.